amitrphadke/amitrphadke.github.io/about.md

   # @end locale config
 key: page-about
 ---
-Hi, I’m Amit Phadke working as an SRE / DEVOPS architect at CISCO.
+Hi, I’m Amit Phadke working as an SRE / DEVOPS architect.
 I have travelled to mulitple countries like Australia / Germany / Belgium and worked extentensively at client locations.

 Previously I have worked for multiple clients as a developer / tech lead / architect in diffrent domain like BFSI, Retail, Telecom and Manufacturing.
 There I was mostly responsible for the development and managment of the system, which uses different technologies / tools like DEVOPS , .net, sharepoint, cloud etc.